Opel Rekord Series B: Four cylinder

-Six cylinders
+Six cylinder

 Unlike the four cylinder Rekord B, there was nothing new about the engine fitted in the six cylinder top-end model.
 This was the 2605cc unit already seen in the Rekord-A L6, and which with these dimensions had first appeared in the 1959 Opel Kapitän.
 However, the basic design of this unit went back to the 1937 Opel Super Six.
 The 1959 upgrade had left this unit with a claimed 100 hp (74 kW) of horsepower which should have provided a useful performance boost over the fastest of the new four cylinder powered Rekords.
 The six cylinder Rekord B was indeed the fastest in the range, but only by a small margin: much of the extra power was needed to cope with the extra weight of the engine which also, as with the Rekord A, made the steering very heavy in urban traffic.
 As before, the manufacturer reserved power assisted steering for their luxury models, the Opels Admiral and Kapitän.

 Transmission

-The standard transmission package for the saloon/sedan and estate/station wagon bodied Rekord Bs featured a manual all-synchromesh gearbox, controlled by a column mounted lever.
+The standard transmission package for the saloon and estate-bodied Rekord Bs featured a manual all-synchromesh gearbox, controlled by a column mounted lever.
 Customers could choose between three or four forward speeds.

 Coupé buyers found the four speed manual transmission, but controlled using a centrally positioned floor mounted gear lever, included in the price.

 The big news on transmission was the option, for the first time on a Rekord, of fully automatic transmission.
 This was restricted to buyers of cars fitted with the largest four cylinder engine, known as the "1900S".
 The transmission fitted was a General Motors Powerglide system, well known in North America for more than a decade.
 The system was simple and durable, but had been designed for use with the larger engines and there were only two forward speeds.
 Using it in a four-cylinder Opel gave rise to a noticeable performance deficit.

 As before, the option of an "Olymat" automatic clutch provided by Fichel & Sachs was offered to buyers specifying the three speed transmission.
 The system was similar to the Fichel & Sachs "Saxomat" automatic clutch available at this time from several German automakers.